evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

 (Or you can go back to using `Stacks` to make a Structure files [here](https://github.com/evansbenj/BIO720/blob/master/7_Stacks_and_Structure.md)).

 Remember previously we made some symbolic links to some sorted bam files I made to chr9 in a directory `/2/scratch/ZZZ/full_data_mapped_to_chr9`.
+I made these so we could work with them in class (they take a while to generate).
 Please enter this directory, and check that they are there.
 If not, please make them again like this:
 ```
 ln -s /1/scratch/ben/PF515_chr9_sorted.bam
 ln -s /1/scratch/ben/PM561_chr9_sorted.bam